Transparency

 PCPC’s role:

-- PCPC is working to develop approaches for fragrance ingredient disclosure in response to increasing consumer demand for greater transparency, while still protecting intellectual property and business know-how.
+- PCPC continues to advocate for effective state laws in response to increasing consumer demand for greater transparency.